May 29, 2024

 • Metal braces are highly effective for complex dental issues.

-• They are generally more affordable than other types.
+• They are generally more affordable than other types of braces.

 Cons: